rokm/alphagamma-descriptor/README.md

 This project contains the prototype implementation of the AlphaGamma keypoint descriptor, presented in:

-1. R. Mandeljc, D. Skočaj, and J. Maver, AGs: local descriptors based on dependent effects model, submitted to TPAMI
+1. R. Mandeljc and J. Maver, AGs: local descriptors based on dependent effects model, journal submission, 2017

-The code is provided as supplement to the TPAMI submission [1], and provides reference/prototype implementation of the AlphaGamma descriptor, as well as the RADIAL keypoint detector.
+The code is provided as supplement to the journal submission [1], and provides reference/prototype implementation of the AlphaGamma descriptor, as well as the RADIAL keypoint detector.
 In addition, experimental framework and scripts for reproducing the experimental results from